eHabitat/ehabitat/reproducibility.md

     --split_no -1 \
     --model_path <MODEL_PATH>
 ```
 `EXP_METHOD` is replaced with the explainability method you wish to evaluate (see the script for options).
-Use `ours` for TimeXAI.
+Use `ours` for eHabitat.
 `DATASET` is replaced with the name of the dataset on which you wish to evaluate the method (see the script for options). `MODEL_PATH` is the path to the model to explain.
-Use the path to a time series explainer for all other explainers, but if evaluating TimeXAI, use the path to the TimeXAI trained model.
+Use the path to a time series explainer for all other explainers, but if evaluating eHabitat, use the path to the eHabitat trained model.

 ## R2: Occlusion experiments